mumbleflux/mumbleflux.github.io/PRIVACY.md

 ### Categories of personal information

-MumbleFlux does not directly collect personal information through FluxRider.
+MumbleFlux does not directly collect personal information through Mumbleflux Arcade.

 Through Google AdMob, the following categories of personal information may be collected or processed by Google, depending on the user, device, settings, consent choices, and applicable law: